 You could potentially stay in a hostel for weeks or even months by trading your time and effort for free accommodation and even food.
 This drastically cuts the costs!
 Yes, you will change dirty sheets, unblock a toilet or two and become best friends with a vacuum cleaner, but this usually only takes up a small portion of your day, leaving you time to trek the countryside or discover the hidden nooks and crannies of a city in the afternoons or evenings.

-Plus, if you have the right papers or passport, you may have the opportunity to move into a reception or management role and earning an actual wage.
+Plus, if you have the right papers or passport, you may have the opportunity to move into a reception or management role and earn an actual wage.
 Life in a hostel also provides you with a chance to meet the locals and other not-so-transient travelers who have the inside scoop on more prosperous job options.

 Scotland has fish farms and tree cutting for those who don’t mind the toil, Sweden lets you out into the open air with strawberry picking, while Australia and France offer the chance to pluck grapes in the wine regions.